grafana/pyroscope/docs/sources/operators-guide/reference-learning-resources/_index.md

 ---
 title: "Reference: Learning resources"
 menuTitle: "Reference: Learning resources"
-description: "Blog posts, podcasts, and videos about Grafana Fire"
+description: "Blog posts, podcasts, and videos about Grafana Phlare"
 weight: 130
 keywords:
-  - Grafana Fire blog posts, podcasts, and videos
+  - Grafana Phlare blog posts, podcasts, and videos
 ---

 # Reference: Learning resources

-To learn more about Grafana Fire, see the following resources:
+To learn more about Grafana Phlare, see the following resources: